Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Fractional Programming based Joint Robust Beamforming Design

-Similarly, (\ref{rw}) is equivalent to the numerator of (\ref{P5a}) when (\ref{rw}) can achieve its maximum value with optimal $\bz^*$ (i.e., when $z_k$ satisfies (\ref{optz})), where $\bz$ denotes the collection of $z_k$.
-In this way, the term inside $\log$ function of (\ref{rw}) is converted to the summation of linear functions minus quadratic functions with respect to $\om$.
-The form of (\ref{rw}) can be also called \textit{log-concave} \cite{boyd2004convex}.
-Furthermore, it is worthy to mention that the function $f(x) = x^{\frac{1}{2}}$ is concave and non-decreasing.
-Hence, by substituting (\ref{rw}) into (\ref{fq}), the concavity of the equation (\ref{fqq}) with respect to $\om$ is obtained. \end{proof} Similarly, Lemma 1 is also applicable to attain the concavity of constraints (\ref{P5b}) and (\ref{P5c}).
+Note that $\bm{H}_{D_r} = \h_{D_r}\h_{D_r}^H$ is a positive semidefinite matrix and ${z_k^*}^2 \geq 0$, therefore, $\nabla^2f(\bw)$ is negative semidefinite.
+As a result, $f(\bw)$ is a concave function.
+On the other hand, it can be observed that $\log(x), x \geq 0$ is non-decreasing and concave.
+According to \textit{operations that preserve convexity} for vector composition in \cite{boyd2004convex}, it can be proved that (\ref{rw}) is concave.
+Furthermore, it is worth to mention that the function $f(x) = x^{\frac{1}{2}}$ is also concave and non-decreasing.
+Hence, the first term of (\ref{fqq}) is concave with respect to $\bw$.
+Due to the negative quadratic form of $\om$, the second term of (\ref{fqq}) is also concave.
+The concavity of (\ref{fqq}) in terms of $\bw$ has been proved. \end{proof} Similarly, Lemma 3 is also applicable to attain the concavity of constraints (\ref{P5b}) and (\ref{P5c}).
 They can be transformed into two concave sets with $\om$ which are shown as follows: